 6.16.0 High-level solution principles

-The sensing entity (SE) discovery and selection functionality is supported by the sensing function (SF).
-For each sensing service the SF selects a sensing entity to handle sensing service.
+The gNB discovery and selection functionality is supported by the Sensing Function (SF).
+For each Sensing Service the SF selects a gNB to handle Sensing Service.

+NOTE 1: Whether SF is divided into Sensing Control Function and Sensing Processing Function will be clarified in Clause 8.

-For a sensing service request the SF performs the following functionality for SE discovery and selection:
+For a Sensing Service request the SF performs the following functionality for gNBdiscovery and selection:

-SF may have obtained SE information based on SE association procedure, which provides sensing entity ID, sensing capability information and the served sensing area.
+SF may have obtained gNB information based on gNB association procedure, which provides gNB ID, sensing capability information and the Sensing Service Area.

-- When receiving a sensing service request, the SF may perform an independent discovery procedure to multiple SEs to discover the best suitable entity for the specific sensing service.
+- When receiving a Sensing Service request, the SF may perform an independent discovery procedure to multiple gNBs to discover the best suitable gNB for the specific Sensing Service.

-NOTE 1: The SF can determine to perform SE discovery procedure based on the sensing service characteristics.
-For example, if the sensing service is applied for long time or when the sensing object is rather static.
+NOTE 2: The SF can determine to perform gNB discovery procedure based on the Sensing Service characteristics.
+For example, if the Sensing Service is applied for long time or when the sensing object is rather static.

-- The SF performs selection of the appropriate SE(s) for a specific sensing service by applying one of the following options:
+- The SF performs selection of the appropriate gNB(s) for a specific Sensing Service by applying one of the following options:

-- Option 1: the SF may select a primary Sensing Entity and delegates further decisions like sensing mode, sensing transmitter(s) and sensing receiver(s) selection to the primary Sensing Entity.
+- Option 1: the SF may select a primary gNB based on the Target Sensing Service Area and delegates further decisions to the primary gNB.

-- Option 2: the SF may select one or more Sensing Entities to act as sensing transmitter(s) and sensing receiver(s) and the sensing mode.
+- Option 2: the SF may select one or more gNB to act as Sensing Entities based on the Target Sensing Service Area.

+NOTE 3: No inter-gNB coordination will be studied.

+- If SF selects multiple gNBs, the SF processes the 3GPP Sensing Data received from multiple gNBs to generate Sensing Result, such as the trajectory information of Sensing object.

+- The SF performs re-selection of the appropriate target gNB(s) as Sensing Entities based on the supported Sensing Area of the gNB(s) and Sensing Result (location information) of the sensing object.

-The SE performs the following functionality:
+The gNB performs the following functionality:

-- It registers with a SF and provides the sensing capabilities and radio serving area to the SF. - In case of Option 1, the sensing entity may serve as primary sensing entity to be the anchor point for configuring other sensing entities and to collecting the sensing data from one or multiple sensing entities.
-The SE receives a sensing service request and selects what type of sensing to perform, e.g. mono-static vs. multi-static and which are the most appropriate sensing transmitter and sensing receiver.
+- It registers with a SF and provides the sensing capabilities and radio serving area to the SF.

+NOTE 4: The Sensing capabilities and the radio serving area of the gNB may be pre-configured to the SF via OAM.

+- In case of Option 1, the gNB may serve as primary gNB to be the anchor point for configuring TRP and to collecting the sensing data from one or multiple gNB(s).
+The gNB receives a Sensing Service request.

-NOTE 2: The purpose of the primary sensing entity is to hide the sensing radio topology from the CN and may distribute the sensing measurement to one or multiple Transmission Reception Points (TRPs).
+NOTE 5: The purpose of the primary gNB is to hide the sensing radio topology from the CN and may distribute the sensing measurement to one or multiple Transmission Reception Points (TRPs).

-- In case of Option 2, the SE may receive from the SF the sensing service request indicating whether to act as sensing transmitter and/or sensing receiver, configuration information.
+- In case of Option 1 and 2, the gNB may receive from the SF the Sensing Service request indicating whether to act as Sensing Transmitter and/or Sensing Receiver and the configuration information.
+In case of Option 1 the primary gNB may select different TRP based on the requested role.

-- It collects the reports from one or multiple sensing receivers and to prepare the sensing data for transmission to the CN.
+- In case of Option 1 and 2, the gNB prepare the sensing data for transmission to the CN.
+In case of option 1 It collects the reports from one or multiple Sensing Receivers and send to the SF.

 6.16.1 Description

+For the purposes of the present solution the following definition applies:

+Sensing Service Area: a logical concept of an area where the gNB can obtain the 3GPP Sensing Data without interacting with other Sensing Entities.

+Sensing Service type: indicating the Sensing scenarios and it includes Object Detection within a Target Sensing Service Area, Border Crossing Detection, Path Monitoring and Path Tracking.

-This solution addresses key issue#3 on sensing entity and Sensing Function Discovery and (Re-)Selection.
+This solution addresses key issue#3 on gNB and Sensing Function Discovery and (Re-)Selection.